Wife obtained order of protection against husband before he shot and killed her and daughter, 15, prosecutors say

 In a statement, the Cook County sheriff’s office said the order of protection was entered into a statewide police database that night.
 A deputy “attempted to serve Mr. Alvarez with the order on June 23, but Mr. Alvarez was not at home,” the statement said.

-Alvarez previously had a valid firearm owner’s identification card for a handgun he owns, but it was revoked due to the order of protection, prosecutors said at the hearing on Wednesday.
+Alvarez previously had a valid firearm owner’s identification card for a handgun he owns, but it was revoked due to the order of protection, prosecutors said at the hearing Thursday.

 When an order of protection is filed, ISP suspends an individual’s FOID card and notifies local law enforcement within 24 hours, she said.
 The individual is then required to fill out a form to account for their weapons and turn them over to law enforcement or someone with a valid FOID card.